tomhadfield95/STRIFE/README.md

 # STRIFE (STRucture Informed Fragment Elaboration)

-This repository contains our implementation of the STRIFE algorithm, described in this biorxiv preprint (TODO: Provide link when up).
+This repository contains our implementation of the STRIFE algorithm, described in this [biorxiv preprint](https://www.biorxiv.org/content/10.1101/2021.10.21.465268v1).